EE417: Acoustics and Audio Engineering

 indicated by the following scale:A- = 90%

 D = 60%

-All students must have an electronic mail address listed with the MSU Student Email System.
+- All students must have an electronic mail address listed with the MSU My Info system.
 Announcements and reminders for EE417 will be sent occasionally via email.

-There will probably be several guest lectures, field trips, and out-of-class presentations scheduled during the semester.
-Although it is not reasonable for me to make out-of-class events mandatory, I do expect the students to take advantage of all learning opportunities provided in the course.
+- There will probably be several field trips scheduled during the semester.
+Although it is not reasonable for me to make the field trips mandatory, I do expect the students to take advantage of all learning opportunities provided in the course.